vanhoefm/fragattacks/README.md

 Note that USB devices can be used inside a virtual machine, and the modified drivers and/or firmware can be installed in this virtual machine.
-However, I found that the usage of virtual machines can make network cards less reliable, and I instead recommend the usage of a live CD if you cannot install the modified drivers/firmware natively.
+However, I found that the usage of virtual machines can make network cards less reliable, and I instead recommend the usage of a live USB image if you cannot install the modified drivers/firmware natively.

 My experience with the above network cards can be found [here](#id-notes-device-support).
 Summarized: